xDec0de/42printf/README.md

 ## Testing the project

 This project includes a test file, `test_printf.c`.
-You can compile all files with something like `gcc -Wall -Wextra -Werror *.c` and run the executable to see if this projects behaves exactly as the `printf` function.
+You can compile all files with something like `gcc *.c` and run the executable to see if this project behaves exactly as the `printf` function.
+This cannot be compiled with error flags as it intentionally uses weird values.

 ~ This file is ignored by Codacy, as it has intentionally bad code quality.
 This was a fast solution, a proper tester is preferred over it.